suknuk/MQTT-Images/README.md

   -facebook4j
 ```

+## Social Media authentification
+To use this programs Social Media capabilities, it is necessary to copy the relevant OAuth data into the `resources/twitter.properties` and `resources/facebook.properties` files.

 ##Tests
-All practical testing is done via JUnit with a test suite.
+All unit testing is done via JUnit together with a test suite.
+Due to the nature of this program - very networking dependent - the main functionallities are not being tested with the unit tests.